 New workshops have been added to the conference schedule!
-Find descriptions below and on the conference workshop page.
+Find descriptions on the conference workshop page and a Featured Workshop description below.
 You can include these new workshops on your conference registration today.
 Already registered for the regular conference?
 Click "Add Workshop(s) to my Registration" below to register for these new workshops.